 You can't sit down and do nothing ...
 I think as you get older you realise you've got to keep moving.
 It's like when you had a bad back at one stage the doctor would say go home and have a warm shower and go to bed and rest.
 They don't say that now.
 They say go home have a hot shower and go for a walk.
 Keep moving and it works.
-Male, 72, Community property, growing his own vegetables and participating in volunteer work three times a week.
+Male, 72, Community

 A few years ago I had dreadful back problems, could barely walk ...
 I have had two new hips and two back operations and now I'm as fit as I was 20 years ago.
 And I'm not going to let that go and I will walk and walk until I cannot any longer.
 The walking is vitally important to me.
-Female, 85, Community to maintain health and wellbeing such as attending on-site strength and fitness classes.
-One interviewee continued his long-time practice of daily walking by maintaining a routine of laps around or within the aged care site.
+Female, 85,

+Community

-One older adult talked about incidental activity and how he was able to stay fit by working on his
+One older adult talked about incidental activity and how he was able to stay fit by working on his property, growing his own vegetables and participating in volunteer work three times a week.